jkru3/digital-garden/content/navbar/nuggets of wisdom.md

 - fantasizing about what you want during sunny days, just makes the rainy days wetter
 - you cannot hide from what is meant for you, you can only run from it until there is nothing left
 - if you see the same tree twice in a forest, it means you are lost
-## learning
-- viewing yourself as too old to learn something is a toxic paradigm
-- the more you learn, the more you will realize how much you’ve missed out on from ignorance
-- why read boring books about magic when you can read great books that are magic?
 ## committing
 - when you choose, choose fully
 - addiction to possibility removes you from reality